reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-async-apis.md

 Intercept requests and responses to log information such as request parameters, response status codes, or response bodies for debugging or auditing purposes.
 Add authentication tokens or credentials to outgoing requests before sending them to the server.
 Intercept responses to handle errors or exceptions gracefully and take appropriate actions based on the response received from the server.
 Modify requests to add custom headers, parameters, or payloads before sending them to the server.

-Now let us understand one of these scenarios with an example.
-Let us learn how to create mock response:
+Now Let's understand one of these scenarios with an example.
+Let's learn how to create mock response:
 ```java
 public class UserResponseAsyncExecChainHandler implements AsyncExecChainHandler {
   @Override